ninabiik/Jenkins_List_Update/README.md

 # Jenkins_List_Update
 Innovation

-1. Initial code is in the OpScript Repository
+1. This is an ongoing WIP project for Analytics
-2 This one contains the additional codes to be placed as an
+2. Our team havent finished this innovation >_<